jlw-m/course_ee693e_2021_fall/week_06/01_yue.md

 ### Implementation

-So the RF reflections are analyzed via a Frequency-Modulated Carrier Waves (FMCW) radio.
+The RF reflections are analyzed via a Frequency-Modulated Carrier Waves (FMCW) radio.
 FMCW transmits a sequence of sweeps, and during each sweep, the frequency of the transmitted signal changes linearly with time.
 As shown below, the linear change of the transmitted signal is shown in red.
 Once the signal is reflected off the human body, it is given as a time-shifted blue signal.
 In this case, it also compares the frequency difference between the transmitted signal and received signal.

 {{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_06/images/FMCW.png" title="" width="300" >}}